Today we will discuss 15 of our favorite flowering succulents, all of which are easy to grow!

 It’s very decorative, even more so during early spring when the species starts pushing out its flower spikes.
 The flowers hang down in clusters from a thin stem that can grow quite tall and are a pleasant combination of white and orange.

 Provide your moonstone plant with plenty of sunlight and very good drainage to keep it healthy.
-Keep in mind that this species is not winter hardy and won’t respond well to frost, so if you like to grow your succulents outside during summer be sure to move this one back in before things get too chilly.
+Keep in mind that this species is not resilient to winter and won’t respond well to frost, so if you like to grow your succulents outside during summer be sure to move this one back in before things get too chilly.

 15. Living stone (Lithops sp.)

 So well-camouflaged that they can genuinely be taken for stones when grown in a rocky medium, Lithops are among the weirdest succulents out there.
 They’re perfect for those that lack much space in their home (as they typically stay under an inch) but have sunny window sills at their disposal.
+The best part is that you can put them in a wide variety of perfect succulent pots and planters of your choosing, as these gorgeous plants will not say no to them.

 Lithops care is generally regarded as challenging because the species naturally occurs in very inhospitable habitats and has had to evolve to specialize in reacting to changes in seasons.
 We’re used to succulents growing during summertime, but this one actually goes dormant during the warmest months and will require very little to no water at all.